jwe4ec/ma-networks/README.md

       - And their baseline DASS-21-AS and OA data in Set B matches that in `R34_Cronbach.csv` file on main outcomes paper OSF project
     - These participants have the same number of rows in other tables in Sets A and B
+  - Otherwise, CBM condition is same as in clean data
 - **Task Log table**
   - Has `corrected_datetime` in addition to `date`
   - Has discrepancies between `session` and date-related values (inc. `corrected_datetime`)